 This isn’t a quick, three-step program to stop the depression from returning.
 Rather, a reminder that depression affects everyone differently, so prevention relies on the knowledge of your own experiences.

-The greatest message from Dr. Highet is to “become familiar with the signs and symptoms you experiences last time.
-Reflect on what helped last time and do those things earlier.”
+The greatest message from Dr. Highet is to “become familiar with the signs and symptoms you experienced last time.
+Reflect on what helped last time, and do those things earlier.”

 “Pregnancy is a huge demand on the body; it draws a lot of minerals from the mother, especially in the third trimester,” she said.
 O’Sullivan believes that maintaining a diet high in the right nutrients, both during pregnancy and after the birth, is the key to helping preventing PND.